OWASP/owasp-mastg/.github/ISSUE_TEMPLATE/bug-report---error-in-mstg-report.md

 ---
 name: Bug report / error in MSTG report
-about: Create a report to help us improve
+about: Create a report to help us improve the MSTG document

 ---

-**Describe the bug**
+**Describe the issue**
 A clear and concise description of what the bug is.

-**Testcase or app**
+**Testcase or section**
-Describe the app or testcase description which is wrong
+Describe the testcase or section which has an issue.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+**Explain issue**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what is wrongly formulated, whether it is spelling (why not a PR directly?) or whether the method is nog longer effective (in detecting or remediation).

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.